gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->
-A potential workflow is presented below:
+A potential workflow is presented below for the scenario using EK, EK certificate, IDevID, IAK, LDevID and LAK.
+The other scenarios will include most parts of this workflow.

 ### Registration from the agent perspective when interacting with the registrar service
 1. Create session (done at get_tpm2_ctx)